 All events take place at The Sheep Shed Gallery, Weyhill (postcode SP11 0QN) unless otherwise indicated

+Each evening meeting is £6 for members.
 Dates/Items marked with * are bookable and subject to an additional charge and booking forms will be made available nearer the time.
-Evening meetings are £6 if there is a demonstrator/tutor; there is no need to book for an evening meeting, simply come along and pay on the evening.
+There is no need to book for an evening meeting, simply come along and pay on the evening.
 Friends and other art groups welcome.
-Bring a friend along for two free demo evenings to see if they would like to join, non-members also welcome free of charge if they are considering joining the Society.
+Bring a friend along for a free demo evening to see if they would like to join, non-members also welcome free of charge if they are considering joining the Society.

 Note: Evening meetings 7.30pm - 9.30pm.
 Day Workshops 10.30am - 3.30pm.